Contact Us for a Free Consultation (213) 542-0979

 Factors That Determine Penalties and Jail

-There's a variety of different ways that somebody can commit a crime in California that it could be jammed under the umbrella of white collar crime.
+There are various ways that somebody can commit a crime in California, and it could be lumped under the umbrella of white-collar crime.

-Depending on the amount of loss, that typically dictates how harsh the punishment is, which authorities will prosecute it.
+Depending on the amount of loss typically dictates how harsh the punishment is and which authorities will prosecute it.

-They're also going to look at the sophistication level involved when you're talking about fraud related offenses.
+They're also going to look at the sophistication level involved when discussing fraud-related offenses.

-The more sophisticated the means by which the individual or individuals are taking money, the more likely they're going to get jail time.
+The more sophisticated how the individual or individuals are taking money, the more likely they will get jail time.

-As you can see, sometimes these cases can get complicated and you can be facing many years, not only in state custody, but also in federal custody.
+As you can see, sometimes these cases can get complicated, and you can be facing many years in state custody and federal custody.
 Any federal time is typically served at 85%.

 Criminal Defense for White Collar Crimes

-I know what it takes to win these cases if they're winnable and I know what it takes to mitigate them if it's a situation where the authorities have the evidence they need to prosecute you.
+I know what it takes to win these cases if they're winnable and what it takes to mitigate them if the authorities have the evidence they need to prosecute you.

-But, you are looking to get the lowest possible sentence, stay out of jail, protect your rights, protect your freedom and protect your reputation.
+But you want to get the lowest possible sentence, stay out of jail, and protect your rights, freedom, and reputation.

-You've taken the first step simply by landing on my website and either looking at one of my videos or sitting down for a meeting with me.
+You've taken the first step simply by landing on my website, looking at one of my videos, or sitting down for a meeting with me.
 Some of the common defenses include:

 • lack of intent,